ilios/user-guide/courses-and-sessions/sessions/add-new-session.md

 ![first step - click to start](../../images/add_new_session/add_new_session_start.png)

-The entry fields now be come enabled and visible.
+The entry fields now become enabled and visible.
 Enter the Title and select the Session Type for the new session as shown below.

 ![add Title and Save](../../images/add_new_session/add_title.png)